 I’m writing a report on you.
 I need to know….

-I am a survivor, a feminist, and queer, and I am an avid book reader and book lover.
-I both write and create art.
+I am a lesbian feminist, and I still love to read, write, and create art.
+I’m also an introvert.
 I live with my little dog, Petal, in Toronto.

 Some of my favorite books as a teen were (and still are some of my favorites today): Down a Dark Hall by Lois Duncan; The Third Eye by Lois Duncan; Dicey’s Song by Cynthia Voigt; The Chronicles of Narnia by CS Lewis; A Wrinkle In Time by Madeline L’Engle; Anne of Green Gables by L M Montgomery; The Forgotten Door by Alexander Key; Girl of the Limberlost by Gene Stratton-Porter; and most of the books by Dick Francis (I could identify with them).